 Recent and future events

-You can find a list of all my organised and visited events and conferences here.
+For the record, here is a list of all my organised and visited events and conferences.